2023 Monte-Carlo Masters – Singles

 Andrey Rublev defeated Holger Rune in the final, 5–7, 6–2, 7–5 to win the men's singles tennis title at the 2023 Monte-Carlo Masters.
-It was his first ATP Tour Masters 1000 title.
-19-year-old Rune became the first teenager to reach the Monte-Carlo Masters final since Rafael Nadal in 2006.
+It was his first ATP 1000 title.
+Rune was the first teenager to reach the Monte-Carlo Masters final since Rafael Nadal in 2006.

 Stefanos Tsitsipas was the two-time defending champion, but lost in the quarterfinals to Taylor Fritz.
-Tsitsipas’ defeat guaranteed a new champion for the tournament.

 Seeds

 The top eight seeds received a bye into the second round.